davidmigloz/spamming-scenario-agents/README.md

 In this second part, the way that Message Consuming Agent (MCA) consumes the messages was modified:

-It looks for a message from a specific Spammer Agent (SA) first, and when there are none, it precesses the remaining messages in FIFO order.
+It looks for a message from a specific Spammer Agent (SA) first, and when there are none, it processes the remaining messages in FIFO order.

 We repeated the same tests with these modification, but giving priority to the messages of the `SA1`.